SyncholisticMG/gh/README.md

 The solar system records all experience of all the planetary minds and all individual minds on the planet-so it’s another collective,all the stars connect to the central sun which is the collection of all experiences,which in theory is where, prime creator exists amongst all people,theAR is the web link of all life.

+## Allowance

+Conscious choices made in alignment with the universe allowing the universe to work through us

 ## Ancestor